Vornado Realty Trust (NYSE:VNO) Expected to Announce Quarterly Sales of $375.71 Million

-Wall Street analysts forecast that Vornado Realty Trust (NYSE:VNO) will announce sales of $375.71 million for the current quarter, Zacks reports.
-Nine analysts have issued estimates for Vornado Realty Trust’s earnings.
-The lowest sales estimate is $338.74 million and the highest is $406.83 million.
-Vornado Realty Trust reported sales of $444.53 million during the same quarter last year, which indicates a negative year-over-year growth rate of 15.5%.
-The firm is scheduled to announce its next quarterly earnings report after the market closes on Monday, May 3rd.
+Wall Street analysts expect Vornado Realty Trust (NYSE:VNO) to report sales of $375.71 million for the current fiscal quarter, Zacks Investment Research reports.
+Nine analysts have issued estimates for Vornado Realty Trust’s earnings, with the highest sales estimate coming in at $406.83 million and the lowest estimate coming in at $338.74 million.
+Vornado Realty Trust posted sales of $444.53 million in the same quarter last year, which would indicate a negative year over year growth rate of 15.5%.
+The firm is expected to announce its next quarterly earnings report after the market closes on Monday, May 3rd.

 According to Zacks, analysts expect that Vornado Realty Trust will report full-year sales of $1.52 billion for the current fiscal year, with estimates ranging from $1.38 billion to $1.67 billion.
-For the next fiscal year, analysts forecast that the firm will post sales of $1.63 billion, with estimates ranging from $1.44 billion to $1.76 billion.
-Zacks’ sales averages are an average based on a survey of research firms that cover Vornado Realty Trust.
+For the next year, analysts expect that the business will post sales of $1.63 billion, with estimates ranging from $1.44 billion to $1.76 billion.
+Zacks’ sales calculations are a mean average based on a survey of research analysts that follow Vornado Realty Trust.

-Vornado Realty Trust (NYSE:VNO) last issued its earnings results on Tuesday, February 16th.
-The real estate investment trust reported $0.01 EPS for the quarter, missing the Zacks’ consensus estimate of $0.64 by ($0.63).
+Vornado Realty Trust (NYSE:VNO) last posted its earnings results on Tuesday, February 16th.
+The real estate investment trust reported $0.01 EPS for the quarter, missing the consensus estimate of $0.64 by ($0.63).
 Vornado Realty Trust had a return on equity of 2.31% and a net margin of 6.43%.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Vantage Consulting Group Inc purchased a new position in shares of Vornado Realty Trust in the fourth quarter worth $38,000.
-Neo Ivy Capital Management raised its holdings in shares of Vornado Realty Trust by 49.6% in the fourth quarter.
-Neo Ivy Capital Management now owns 1,052 shares of the real estate investment trust’s stock worth $39,000 after buying an additional 349 shares during the last quarter.
-Meeder Asset Management Inc. raised its holdings in shares of Vornado Realty Trust by 36.6% in the fourth quarter.
-Meeder Asset Management Inc. now owns 1,202 shares of the real estate investment trust’s stock worth $45,000 after buying an additional 322 shares during the last quarter.
-Private Capital Group LLC raised its holdings in shares of Vornado Realty Trust by 395.1% in the fourth quarter.
-Private Capital Group LLC now owns 1,317 shares of the real estate investment trust’s stock worth $49,000 after buying an additional 1,051 shares during the last quarter.
-Finally, Contravisory Investment Management Inc. purchased a new position in shares of Vornado Realty Trust in the first quarter worth $51,000.
-73.68% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Vantage Consulting Group Inc bought a new position in Vornado Realty Trust during the fourth quarter valued at approximately $38,000.
+Neo Ivy Capital Management boosted its stake in shares of Vornado Realty Trust by 49.6% during the fourth quarter.
+Neo Ivy Capital Management now owns 1,052 shares of the real estate investment trust’s stock valued at $39,000 after purchasing an additional 349 shares during the period.
+Meeder Asset Management Inc. lifted its stake in Vornado Realty Trust by 36.6% in the fourth quarter.
+Meeder Asset Management Inc. now owns 1,202 shares of the real estate investment trust’s stock worth $45,000 after acquiring an additional 322 shares during the period.
+Private Capital Group LLC lifted its stake in Vornado Realty Trust by 395.1% in the fourth quarter.
+Private Capital Group LLC now owns 1,317 shares of the real estate investment trust’s stock worth $49,000 after acquiring an additional 1,051 shares during the period.
+Finally, Contravisory Investment Management Inc. purchased a new stake in Vornado Realty Trust in the first quarter worth $51,000.
+Institutional investors and hedge funds own 73.68% of the company’s stock.

 About Vornado Realty Trust